alisha-li/alisha-li.github.io/_pages/about.md

 I am Data Science major at Wellesley College.
 This semester I will be taking Foundations of Computer Systems and Intro to Machine Learning (if I get in).
 Last semester I took Linear Algebra and Probability, and last summer I worked in [Prof. Freddy Nguyen's](https://www.freddynguyen.org/people/) group developing data pipelines, visualizations, and query tests.

-Outside the 1s and 0s, I fence for Wellesley's NCAA team and am learning Russian.
+Outside the 1s and 0s, I fence and learn languages.
+I am an avid anki user.